Examples

 Relationship key constraints

-A relationship key constraint ensures that all relationships with a particular relationship type have a set of defined properties whose combined value is unique.
+A relationship key constraint ensures that certain relationships have a set of defined properties whose combined value is unique.
 It also ensures that all properties in the set are present.

 Create a relationship key constraint

-When creating a relationship key constraint, a name can be provided.
+When creating a relationship key constraint, it is recommended to provide a constraint name.

 Query